Manage Relevanssi directly from the command line

 This is a helpful tool for big production sites.
 This command rebuilds the index (only posts at the moment, not taxonomy terms or users) without emptying the index first.
 This means the search will continue to work fine during the process.
 Relevanssi will go through every post and reindex it separately.

-There may be limitations on how big a database this command can handle since it needs to load in all the posts at once, but since the command only needs to load in the ID numbers of the posts, there should be no problems refreshing even hundreds of thousands of posts.
+There may be limitations on how big a database this command can handle since it needs to load in all the posts at once, but since the command only needs to load the ID numbers of the posts, there should be no problems refreshing even hundreds of thousands of posts.

 wp relevanssi truncate_index